dedicatedcode/reitti/README.md

 # Reitti

 Reitti is a personal location tracking and analysis application that helps you understand your movement patterns and significant places.
+The name "Reitti" comes from Finnish, meaning "route" or "path".

 ## Features